lmorchard/node-hirelings/README.md

 TODO
 ----

-* Implement the state timeouts!

-* Retry spawning workers that fail in initialization
+* Further limit respawning workers that die early.
+Maybe kill the pool entirely with an error if too many workers are dying in a span of time.

 * Promises-based API?